chromium/chromium/docs/infra/new_builder.md

 )
 ```

-If the CI builder only runs tests and is triggered by another builder, they
+If the CI builder only runs tests and is triggered by another builder, it should
-should set `execution_mode` to `builder_config.execution_mode.TEST` and specify
+set `execution_mode` to `builder_config.execution_mode.TEST` and specify the
-the triggering builder as `parent`.
-It is an error to set `triggered_by` in the
+triggering builder in the `triggered_by` field.
+The triggered_by field must be
-builder definition if `parent` is set in `builder_spec`.
+set and it must contain exactly 1 element that is a reference to a builder that
+also defines a `builder_spec`.

 ```starlark
 ci.linux_builder(